GabriellaWallentin/gabriellawallentin.github.io/index.md

 # Research Interest

+## Secondary Ice Production
+Secondary ice production (SIP) is a hot topic within the cloud microphysics community.
+Observational evidence points to the occurrence of a multiplication mechanism of cloud ice, through collision and freezing processes within mixed-phase clouds.
+In our group, we have built up a great code base in the [ICON](https://www.icon-model.org/) model, where we can study four SIP processes, namely rime-splintering, ice-ice collision, rain drop freezing and shattering, and sublimation break-up.
+The first three processes have now been studied in Germany [Sullivan et al. 2018](https://acp.copernicus.org/articles/18/16461/2018/), [Han et al. 2024](https://journals.ametsoc.org/view/journals/atsc/81/5/JAS-D-23-0156.1.xml), and in the Arctic [Wallentin et al. 2025](https://acp.copernicus.org/articles/25/6607/2025/).
+Current work includes the evaluation of the implemented SIP in deep convective clouds over the US and Pacific [Waman et al.](https://doi.org/10.5194/egusphere-2025-6129), over Corsica (Verma, in preparation) and in Finland, where the focus is on capturing the observed rain drop freezing and shattering mechanism with ICON [Meusel et al. EGU Abstract](https://meetingorganizer.copernicus.org/EGU26/EGU26-8054.html).

 ## Multilayer Clouds
 Multilayer clouds (MLCs) are vertically stacked cloud layers, which may interact through microphysics and radiation.
 These cloud systems are often found in the Arctic region, and this project goes into a detailed modelling study to establish 1) how our weather prediction model ICOsahedral Nonhydrostatic model, [ICON](https://www.icon-model.org/) performs in the Arctic, 2) whether we can accurately model a 3-day case study of multilayer clouds and how they react to perturbations in primary and secondary ice production, 3) how widely MLCs occur across the Arctic region, 4) what their modelled and observed characteristics are from a macrophysical perspective, and 5) their microphysical and radiative interactions.